jgm/lunamark/README.markdown

 written using a PEG grammar and can also be modified by the user.

 The library is as portable as lua and has very good performance.
-It is slightly faster than the author's own C library [peg-markdown](http://github.com/jgm/peg-markdown), an order of magnitude faster than pandoc, two orders of magnitude faster than `Markdown.pl`, and three orders of magnitude
+It is significantly faster than the author's own C library [peg-markdown](http://github.com/jgm/peg-markdown), an order of magnitude faster than pandoc, two orders of magnitude faster than `Markdown.pl`, and three orders of magnitude